Capgemini/microsoft-team-labs/README.md

     ```javascript
     // app/views/my-event/view.json
     {
-      // Required: page and view title.
+      "title": "My Event", // Required: Page and view title.
-      "title": "My Event",

-      // Required: Text description of the event.
-This will appear in the view
+      "description": "", // Required: Text description of the event.
-      // landing page.
-      "description": "",

-      // Required: list of string tags by which to include codelabs.
-Tags are
+      "tags": [], // Required: List of string tags by which to include codelabs.
-      // specified in the codelab by the codelab author.
-      "tags": [],

-      // Optional: list of string categories by which to include codelabs.
+      "categories": [], // Optional: List of string categories by which to include codelabs.
-      // Categories are specified in the codelab by the codelab author.
-      "categories": [],

-      // Optional: name of a custom stylesheet to include.
-See also: point below
+      "customStyle": "style.css", // Optional: name of a custom stylesheet to include.
-      // about custom styles.
-      "customStyle": "style.css",

-      // Optional: list of regular expressions to exclude particular codelabs.
+      "exclude": [], // Optional: List of regular expressions to exclude particular codelabs.
-      "exclude": [],
+      "catLevel": 0, // Optional: Category level to use for iconography
+      "sort": "mainCategory", // Optional: Method for sorting codelabs.
+      "pins": [], // Optional: List of codelab IDs that should be "pinned" at the start.
+      "ga": "", // Optional: Custom google analytics tracking code.
+By default, all codelab views are tracked on the main codelab analytics.
+      "hidden": false, // Optional: Include view in list of views on home page.
+Still accessible via direct URL.

       // Optional: URL to a custom logo for the codelab.
 If provided, this logo
       // must be placed in app/views/<view-id>/ and referenced as such.
-For
-      // example, if the event was named "my-event", this logo would exist at
-      // app/views/my-event/my-event-logo.svg.
       //
-      // Where possible, please use SVG logos.
-When SVG logos are not available,
-      // please size images to be 125px high at 72 DPI.
+      // Use SVG logos, or size images to 125px high at 72 DPI
       //
       // Minify images before uploading using a tool like ImageOptim.
       "logoUrl": "/my-event/my-event-logo.svg",

-      // Optional: category level to use for iconography
-      "catLevel": 0,

-      // Optional: Method for sorting codelabs.
-      "sort": "mainCategory",

-      // Optional: List of codelab IDs that should be "pinned" at the start.
-      // This is useful for "getting started" codelabs or when users should
-      // complete codelabs in a specific order.
-      "pins": [],

-      // Optional: custom google analytics tracking code.
-By default, all
-      // codelab views are tracked on the main codelab analytics.
-      "ga": "",

-      // Optional: If true, do not include this view in the list of views on
-      // the home page.
-It will still be accessible via the direct URL.
-      "hidden": false,
     }
     ```